mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha-developed-mindfulness-of-breathing-to-attain-nibbana.md

-# Whether the Buddha developed mindfulness of breathing to attain Nibbāna?
+Question: Whether the Buddha developed mindfulness of breathing to attain Nibbāna?
 Answer in Brief: -
  Category: Buddha
 Sutta References: SN 54.8